ngbox/ng-observe/README.md

 - Extracts emitted value from observables.
 - Marks the component for change detection.
 - Leaves no subscription behind.
-- Clears old subscriptions and creates new ones at each execution if used in getters, setters or methods.
+- Clears old subscriptions and creates new ones at each execution if used in getters, setters or methods (e.g. `ngOnChanges`).

 ### How to use